wso2/ballerina-vscode/docs/project-design-view/readme.md

 ### Service Diagram - Level 2

 The level 2 diagram dives deeper into the compositions of the services and the interactions between them.
-The following diagram is the level 2 representation of the [same project sample above].
+The following diagram is the level 2 representation of the [same project sample above](#service-diagram---level-1).
 This diagram depicts the individual resource/remote functions of the services and their invocations.

    ![L2 Service Diagram](images/service-l2.png)

 The data types of the request and response bodies of the interactions can be viewed when hovering over a particular invocation.
    ![L2 Service Data Types Hover](images/invocation-data-types.png)

-### 3. Types Diagram
+### Types Diagram

 The types diagram provides a comprehensive view of all the Ballerina record types defined in your project and their associations.